How to block access to your Exchange Online organization using Client Access Rules

 With Client Access Rules, you can cover so many different scenarios that it is impossible to discuss them all.
 That is why I will focus on just a few examples that may be a good start for your Client Access Rules exploration.

-Block access to Exchange admin center in Office 365 (Microsoft 365)
+Block access to the Exchange admin center in Microsoft 365 (Office 365)

 Client Access Rules can be your way to prevent external or internal client connections to your Exchange admin center.
 This will help you protect your organization against any unauthorized access attempt.